Line Flow based SLAM: Line Flow Tracking

 To form a line support region, we do not need to sort gradient magnitudes.
 We adopt a rectangular search region expanded from the predicted line segment.
 Seeds of line segments are sparsely sampled near the predicted line segments.
-For each seed, we perform region growing to find the corresponding line segment regions.
+For each seed, we grow the region to find the corresponding line segment regions.
 Then, we extract line segment candidates from each line support region by approximating rectangles according to gradient orientations.
 Several line segment candidates are calculated based on the rectangles.
 We select the one that has the best collinearity with the predicted line segment as the best candidate.
-Other candidates can be fused with the best candidate when their angular difference is less than a threshold based on the collinearity of these two line segments by performing the fusion operation in Eq.~\eqref{eq:fusion}.
-With the guidance provided by the prediction, our line extraction is more reliable by rejecting false-positive lines Moreover, it can fuse line segments broken by partial occlusions.
+Other candidates can be fused with the best candidate when their angular differences are less than a threshold by performing the fusion operation in Eq.~\ref{eq:fusion}.
+With the guidance provided by the prediction, our line extraction rejects many false-positives and obtains more reliable line segments.
+Moreover, it can fuse line segments that are broken due to partial occlusions.

-\textbf{Line flow creation.} A line flow is created when we bootstrap the system or when a new line segment is observed.
-We run the LSD algorithm~\cite{VonGioi2010} for line extraction every $N_{cl}$ frames over remaining unvisited pixels.
+\textbf{Line flow creation.} A line flow is created when we bootstrap the LF-SLAM system or when a new line segment is observed.
+We run the LSD algorithm~\cite{VonGioi2010} for the line extraction of every $N_{cl}$ frame over the remaining unvisited pixels.
 An experiment (in Section~\ref{Sec:Experiment}) is performed to study the effect of $N_{cl}$.
 We create a line flow when a new observed line segment comes in.
-Since no prior motion is available for the corresponding line segment, we directly use the first line segment as a predicted line segment.
-We perform a KLT~\cite{JianboShi1994} for each seed generated by the predicted line segment.
-Then, the corresponding seeds are adopted to guide line extraction.

-\textbf{Line flow management.} We need to carefully maintain stable coherences and enhance robustness.
-When the 2D line segments corresponding to a line flow are temporarily unobservable in a few frame, we set a reserving period $\alpha$ before terminating this line flow.
-Within the reserving period, the line flow is still kept alive with predicted line segments as the observation.
+\textbf{Line flow management.} We need to carefully maintain stable coherence and enhance robustness.
+When the 2D line segments corresponding to a line flow are temporarily unobservable in a few frames, we set a reserving period $\alpha$ before terminating this line flow.
+Within the reserving period, the line flow is still kept alive with the predicted line segments as the observations.